 So, what exactly is the purpose of this cap?
 It benefits both you and the insurance company.
 The benefits to the insurance company are obvious.
 It cuts down costs by sharing a larger amount of health care expenses with you, because many of us will never meet this cap.
 But it can also help you by covering your medical bills in the event of a catastrophic medical situation.
 For example, many healthy people don't meet a cap of $2,000 to $3,000 per year.
 However, if you suddenly acquire an illness or chronic condition, you could easily meet the cap in the first month or two of treatments.
 After this time, the insurance company will cover you 100 percent to the lifetime maximum, insuring proper health care during a critical time.

-Follow the links on the next page for more information about coinsurance.
+Follow the links below for more information about coinsurance.